S-Spektrum-M/mach-nvim/README.md

 # Mach - A Neovim Configuration

-A modern, Lua-based Neovim configuration focused on providing a productive development environment.
+A modern, Neovim configuration commited to creating a productive development environment with as little overhead over vim as possible.

 ## Installation